 The 12th century Arab-Norman monument is part of the World Heritage Site

 The sturdy medieval lines of Cefalù’s Cathedral are softened by palm trees and tourist’s shirts are filling the city hall piazza before it.
 The two towers of the wonderful old cathedral stand high over the roofs of the town.
-And above the great rock, the Rocca.
-Dominating all in the apse is the great golden mosaic of the Christ Pantocrator.
+And above all the great rock “la Rocca”.
+Inside the Duomo dominating all in the apse is the great golden mosaic of the Christ Pantocrator.
 It is probably unsurpassed by any other representation of Christ.

 from Palermo Port